-Road Improvement Projects are improvements to existing roadways.
+Road Improvement Projects are projects with the specific intent to improve existing roadways.
 When runoff from a road improvement project flows to existing stormwater facilities, those facilities shall be brought up to current standards if they are deficient, as determined by ACHD.
 This may include installing pretreatment BMPs and/or increasing the size of existing storage or conveyance facilities.